Advocates: More needed to lower Indiana maternal mortality rate

 Rep. Vanessa Summers, D-Indianapolis, spearheaded maternal mortality efforts for years, ending the 2022 session as a co-author on a bill to expand Medicaid coverage up to one year postpartum for mothers.

-“I think (the Medicaid expansion) is going to help but we still have work to do,” Summers, who works in her off-time with the Indiana Minority Health Coalition, said.
+“I think (the Medicaid expansion) is going to help, but we still have work to do,” said Summers, who works in her off-time with the Indiana Minority Health Coalition.

 The United States ranks worst in maternal care and mortality when compared to 10 other similarly developed countries, and Indiana’s maternal mortality rate is the third worst in the nation.